-The average rotisserie chicken weighs just 2 – 2.5 lbs.
-Compare that to the average whole raw chicken that weights 5-6 pounds.
-Just by buying a whole chicken raw, versus a pre-cooked rotisserie chicken, means you’re getting twice as much meat.
+1. You’ll get more meat.
+The average rotisserie chicken weighs just 2 – 2.5 pounds.
+Compare that to the average whole raw chicken that weighs 5-6 pounds.
+Just buying a whole chicken raw, versus a pre-cooked rotisserie chicken, means you’re getting twice as much meat.

-If you’re concerned about chickens without antibiotics or GMO’s or seek pasture-raised chickens, you won’t find them in the rotisserie bin.
+4. You can use better quality chicken.
+If you’re concerned about chickens without antibiotics or GMOs or seek pasture-raised chickens, you won’t find them in the rotisserie section at the store.

 1. Cook a whole chicken in a slow cooker.